leonard-wang-673/leonard-wang-673.github.io/_pages/portfolio.md

 ## Personal Statement
 During my first year at SJTU, I faced challenges adapting to the academic environment and dealing with pandemic-related restrictions.
 Despite initial setbacks and grade inflation in parallel classes, my academic performance steadily improved.
-I took additional mathematics courses and enrolled in General Relativity, while also auditing Gauge Field Theory, only reserved for graduate students.
-I further enhanced my understanding of theoretical physics through self-study, YouTube lectures, and participation in the Southeast University Summer School on String Theory, Field Theory, and Holography.
+I took additional mathematics courses and enrolled in **General Relativity**, while also auditing **Gauge Field Theory**, only reserved for graduate students.
+I further enhanced my understanding of theoretical physics through self-study and participation in the **Southeast University Summer School on String Theory, Field Theory, and Holography**.

 I demonstrate strong self-learning abilities and a deep passion for theoretical physics beyond my coursework.
 To learn more about me, see my notes